Vehicular Assault In Colorado

 Denver Vehicular Assault Attorney

-At O'Malley and Sawyer, LLC, we’re dedicated to making sure you have a strong defense in your Denver, Adams, Douglas, Jefferson and Arapahoe counties’ vehicular assault case.
+At Sawyer Legal Group, LLC, we’re dedicated to making sure you have a strong defense in your Denver, Adams, Douglas, Jefferson and Arapahoe counties’ vehicular assault case.
 We’ve successfully defended our clients in Colorado vehicular assault cases for years, leading to our clients’ acquittal, reduction of sentence and case dismissals.
 If you are contacted by police, be smart, exercise your right to remain silent and call a full-time Colorado criminal defense lawyer at 303-731-0719 to set up a free initial consultation.
 Together, we can protect your future.